codeplaysoftware/portBLAS/samples/README.md

 This folder contains a basic CMake configuration file and a module to find portBLAS *(which will be used as a header-only framework)*.
-It also uses a module to find the SYCL Compiler(DPCPP, hipSYCL or computeCpp *-deprecated-*) that is located in the folder `cmake/Modules`.
+It also uses a module to find the SYCL Compiler(DPCPP or AdaptiveCpp) that is located in the folder `cmake/Modules`.

 Sample usage with DPCPP Compiler: